 Corrected entry: When Cowboy's platoon commander is hit by shell fragments while walking behind the tank, focus your attention on the commander's back.
 You will notice that the light from the explosion is reflected onto his back, but the explosion was in front of him.

 Correction: This is not a reflection on his back, but a 'lens flare' within the camera lens, similar to the light flares you'll see at night when headlights are moving left-to-right and a mirrored and flipped version of the lights travels right-to-left.

 Corrected entry: When Pyle is sleeping, his covers are all rumpled and down past his waist.
 When the guy has the strap in his mouth a few seconds later, he is tucked in snug as a bug.
 Kinda hard to miss.

-Correction: That's because at the same time the gag is placed in Pyle's mouth, two other Marines are clearly shown grabbing his covers and pulling down on them hard, effectibvely "tying" Pyle to the bed and preventing him curling up to protect himself.
+Correction: That's because at the same time the gag is placed in Pyle's mouth, two other Marines are shown throwing more covers over him and pulling down on them hard, effectively "tying" Pyle to the bed and preventing him curling up to protect himself.

 Corrected entry: During the scene when Sgt.
 Hartman is asking Private Pyle if he knows the difference between his left and his right, keep an eye on the soldier behind Pyle.
 When Hartman slaps Pyles hat off you can see the recruit behind him trying not to laugh.